Julian/lean-across-the-board/docs/api.rst

     ``pf pos = none``, then that is equivalent to ``¬ pf.occupied_at pos``.

-.. theorem:: playfield.occ_set_decidable
+.. definition:: playfield.occ_set_decidable

     The predicate that ``λ p, p ∈ pf.occupied_position_set`` for some pos is decidable if the indices ``ix : ι`` are finite and decidably equal.

-.. theorem:: playfield.occupied_at
+.. definition:: playfield.occupied_at

     A wrapper to indicate that there is some ``ix : ι`` such that for a ``pf : playfield m n ι``, at ``pos : m × n``, ``pf pos = some ix``.